roham-123/bio-gard/src/instructions.md

     • mark the formula as invalid
     • still show calculated bacteria grams, target CFU and cost impact
     • show a clear error such as:
-      “Bacteria + fixed fillers require 12,430 g but batch size is only 10,000 g.
+      "Bacteria + fixed fillers require 12,430 g but batch size is only 10,000 g.
 Formula exceeds batch by 2,430 g.
-Increase batch size or choose stronger stock.”
+Increase batch size or choose stronger stock."
     • set ratio and remainder fillers to 0 g (do not pretend there is remaining mass)
     • highlight the bacteria rows causing the overflow
-    • dim ratio/remainder filler rows and show a filler warning (“Filler cannot be allocated — batch overflow”)
+    • dim ratio/remainder filler rows and show a filler warning ("Filler cannot be allocated — batch overflow")
     • in this state, cost per kg / cost per unit are suppressed (no derived totals on an invalid formula)
     • PDF generation is disabled in the UI (user must either increase batch size or choose stronger stock)